Teen who committed sex offences against 10 minors to undergo reformative training

 The court heard that he met one of his victims in 2017 on Instagram.
 She was just 12 at the time.

-She developed romantic feelings towards him the following year and accepted his invitation to go to his home.
+She developed romantic feelings for him the following year and accepted his invitation to go to his home.
 Details about it have been redacted from court documents.

 He took her to a staircase at his block of flats and requested to have sex with her.